Storytime.

 The worldwide pandemic – besides everything else it took away from us – had the most significant influence on education.

-Throughout the first two years, and even now, it changed and still changes the ways in which students took classes, teachers gave lectures, and even the education material itself.
+Throughout the first few years, and even now, it changed and still changes the ways in which students take classes, teachers give lectures, and even the education material itself.

 Of course, the student onboarding process couldn’t be untouched.